DataDog/puppet-datadog-agent/README.md

    }
    ```

-### Installing and pinning specific versions of integrations
+#### Integration versions

-You can specify a given integration and version number to be installed by using `datadog_agent::install_integration`.
-This will use the `datadog-agent integration` command to ensure a specific integration is installed or uninstalled.
+To install and pin specific integration versions, specify an integration and version number by using `datadog_agent::install_integration`.
+This uses the `datadog-agent integration` command to ensure a specific integration is installed or uninstalled, for example:

 ```conf
 datadog_agent::install_integration { "mongo-1.9":